 The NIH donated 2.5 acres of land, and Merck & Co., Inc. provided $3.7 million to build this “place like home.”
 A dedicated group of congressional spouses formed The Friends of The Children’s Inn and raised $2 million to furnish the residence.
 Dr. Pizzo, the congressional spouses, and several key individuals and organizations worked together to make this dream a reality, and The Children’s Inn at NIH opened its doors in June of 1990 with 37 sleeping rooms.

 With the establishment of The Children’s Inn at NIH as a private, tax-exempt nonprofit corporation, a public-private partnership was born.
 While The Inn is located on the campus of the federally funded National Institutes of Health, it relies on contributions from many organizations and individuals to meet its annual operating budget.

-Since The Children’s Inn opened, 14,500 seriously ill children and their families have made 60,000 visits to this “place like home.”
+Since The Children’s Inn opened, more than 16,000 seriously ill children, teens, young adults, and their families have made 60,000 visits to this “place like home.”
 The Inn has been in continuous operation—24 hours a day, seven days a week.